lybird300/lybird300.github.io/_posts/2015-04-02-coalescent.md

 cannot distinguish...since they have the same total scaled mutation rate.
 For example, (1) simulate 1,000 sequences from a population of 20,000.
 Each sequence consists of 2,000 independent loci each of lkb long.
 Mutation rate is 10-8 per base pair per generation, (2) simulate 1,000 sequences from a population of 1,000.
 Each sequence consists of 40,000 independent loci each of lkb long with the same mutation rate in (1).

-The parameters of cosi are predefined and stored in a separate file named "params".
-Cosi(v1.2) supports parameters such as mutation rate, gene conversion rate and sequence length.
-It also allows users to define the sampled populations, their effective population size (in the present) and demographic history, as well as the number of sampled chromosomes.